random_spheres#

 Parameters:

 • r (int) – The radius of the disk or sphere to insert.
+The default is 5.

-• volume_fraction (scalar (default is 1.0)) – The fraction of the image that should be filled with spheres.
+• phi (scalar (default is 1.0)) – The fraction of the image that should be filled with spheres.
 The spheres are added as True’s, so each sphere addition increases the volume_fraction until the specified limit is reached.
 Note that if n_max is reached first, then volume_fraction will not be achieved.
 Also, volume_fraction is not counted correctly if the mode is 'extended'.

 • clearance (int (optional, default = 0)) – The amount of space to put between each sphere.
 Negative values are acceptable to create overlaps, so long as abs(clearance) < r.